Operation Rajiv: 1986: Pakistan established Quaid Post

 In 1986 Pakistan established the Quaid Post (also called the "Left Shoulder", Bana Post or Bana Top), before the Operation Rajiv.
 The Pakistani position at Quaid Post at the mountain peak gave them a clear view of the Indian movement in the Saltoro-Siachen area.
 The Siachen glacier, located about 15 km away to the east, could be seen from this peak with the naked eye.
-The Quaid Post was located at an higher altitude than the Indian posts was extremely difficult to attack, as it was surrounded by 457 m high ice walls.
+The Quaid Post was located at a higher altitude than the Indian posts was extremely difficult to attack, as it was surrounded by 457 m high ice walls.
 It had an inclination of 80° to 85° on three sides, less on the fourth side.
 It was very difficult for the attackers to climb up the peak without getting noticed by the Pakistani soldiers stationed at the top.
 The scarcity of oxygen made walking long distances difficult, as the troops had to halt every few meters to regain their breath.
 There were also frequent blizzards, and taking advantage of poor visibility at night was difficult due to the wind chill factor.
 The minimum temperatures in the area were as low as −50 °C at that time.

-April-May 1987: Pakistani attack and Indian counter attack on Quaid Post
+April–May 1987: Pakistani attack and Indian counter attack on Quaid Post

 18 April 1987: Attack on Indian Amar and Sonam posts from Pakistan's Quaid Post

 Before the Operation Vijay, in the Bilafond La sector the Quaid Post was held by Pakistan since 1986, and India-held Sonam Post (located northwest of Quaid Post) and Amar Posts (south of the Quaid Post) were at lower height and were accessible only by helicopter.
 Pakistan's control of the Quaid Post allowed them to dominate these Indian posts, and prevent supplies to them.

 On 18 April 1987, the Pakistani troops at Quaid Post started firing with machine guns and rocket launchers preventing maintenance both by surface and air of Indian posts in Bilafond La.
 Pakistani soldiers at Quaid Post started firing on the Sonam Post and killed Indian soldiers.